ArcticLatent/ArcticDownloader-lin/README.public.md

   ```

 - If you already ran my post-install script from <https://github.com/ArcticLatent/post-linux>, you’re all set—those packages are included.
+- Some Civitai creators require you to be logged in to download their LoRAs.
+If you see an “unauthorized” download error, create a free API key on the Civitai website, paste it into the LoRA section inside Arctic Downloader, and hit Save.

 ## Need Help?